Write-Ahead Log (WAL)¶

 # Check application for open transactions

-Solution: - Close idle connections - Reduce transaction duration - Force checkpoint: PRAGMA checkpoint;
+Solution: - Close idle connections - Reduce transaction duration - Force checkpoint: decentdb checkpoint --db=... (or decentdb exec --checkpoint ... for a checkpoint after specific SQL)

 Slow Recovery¶